agentico-dev/mcp/mcp-intent-based-demo/README.md

 ## Next Steps

+- Dive into the source code to understand how the server and tools are implemented
 - Explore the MCP Intent Based Server documentation for more advanced features
 - Try creating your own custom tools and incorporate them into the manifest
 - Experiment with different transport types
+- Explore the available logging capabilities for better insights

 For more information, visit the [MCP Intent Based Server and Tools documentation](https://agentico.dev/docs/mcp-intent-based).